The computing curriculum is split into three main areas:

 - Are responsible, competent, confident and creative users of information and communication technology.

-E-Safety is an essential part of the computing curriculum.
-As ICT and online resources are increasingly used across the curriculum, we believe it is essential for e-safety guidance to be given to the pupils on a regular and meaningful basis.
-We continually look for new opportunities to promote e-safety.
+Online Safety is an essential part of the computing curriculum.
+As ICT and online resources are increasingly used across the curriculum, we believe it is essential for online safety guidance to be given to the pupils on a regular and meaningful basis.
+We continually look for new opportunities to promote this.
 Including:

-- Planned E-safety lessons embedded throughout the ICT curriculum from Nursery to Year 6.
+- Planned Online safety lessons embedded throughout the ICT curriculum from Nursery to Year 6.

-- An annual E-Safety day that makes pupils aware of where to seek advice or help if they experience problems when using the internet and related technologies.
+- An annual Online Safety day that makes pupils aware of where to seek advice or help if they experience problems when using the internet and related technologies.

-- E-safety lessons as part of the PSHE curriculum so that pupils are aware of the impact of online bullying and know how to seek help if they are affected by these issues.
+- Online safety lessons as part of the PSHE curriculum so that pupils are aware of the impact of online bullying and know how to seek help if they are affected by these issues.